-Most Chase credit cards are on the Visa network, though there are also a few Chase cards on the Mastercard network, such as the Chase Freedom Flex.
-In other words, Chase can be Visa or Mastercard, depending on which Chase credit card you have.
+Most Chase credit cards are on the Visa network.
+However, there are also a few Chase cards on the Mastercard network, such as the Chase Freedom Flex card.
+The network varies by card, so your Chase credit card can be either a Visa or Mastercard.

-Chase Sapphire Visa cards are accepted by millions of retailers in over 200 countries and territories.
+Card acceptance: Chase Sapphire Visa cards are accepted by millions of retailers in over 200 countries and territories.
 Almost every merchant that takes credit cards accepts Visa.
 And most people with a credit card have a Visa.
-There were … read full answer337 million Visa credit cards in circulation at the end of 2018.
-That’s about half the total market and more than the total population of the United States.
+There were … read full answer361 million Visa credit cards in circulation at the end of 2021.

-So it’s good that Chase Sapphire Preferred and Chase Sapphire Reserve are on the Visa network.
-Both also stand out among Visa cards because of their great rewards as they are among the best travel rewards credit cards on the market.
-Chase Sapphire Preferred, for instance, offers 60,000 bonus points for spending $4,000 in the first 3 months.
-Plus, it earns 5 points per $1 spent on travel purchased through Chase, 2 points per $1 on all other travel purchases, 3 points per $1 on dining and online grocery purchases, 3 points per $1 on select streaming services, and 1 point per $1 on all other purchases.
-And it also features a $0 foreign transaction fee, which makes it an ideal travel companion.
+Additional perks: Both Chase Sapphire cards also stand out among Visa cards because of their great rewards.
+Moreover, they are among the best travel rewards credit cards on the market.
+Chase Sapphire Preferred, for instance, offers 60,000 bonus points for spending $4,000 in the first 3 months, plus 1 - 5 points per $1 spent on purchases.

 Chase Freedom Flex is a Mastercard credit card.
 Because Chase Freedom Flex is a World Elite Mastercard, it can be used anywhere in the world and comes with some great benefits, including free cell phone protection and several retail discounts.